jrpotter/notebook/notes/baduk/shape.md

 ### Bent Four

 The **bent four** refers to a basic shape with four open spaces at a 90 degree angle.
-The following indicates the shape:
+The following is an example:

 ![[bent-four-center.png]]